shigeyukey/shige-addons-wiki/src/review-lookup.md

 You need to specify the exact deck that contains the cards, excluding only the parent deck will not exclude cards in the child decks.

+### Note

+Search may not work well for some languages. (e.g. Japanese, Chinese) If you want to add support for new languages please send me a request.

 <br>
 <h4><a href="http://patreon.com/Shigeyuki">💖Please Support Shige's Anki add-ons development!</a></h4>